The Latest News On The API Economy

 Searching: No Search Term , No Filters

-The ProgrammableWeb directory eclipsed the 17,000-API mark in the first quarter of 2017 and this milestone gives us a chance to look at what the data can tell us about the API economy.
-This article, the first in a series of looks into our directory data, examines the overall API growth trend.
+The ProgrammableWeb directory eclipsed the 22,000-API mark in June 2019 and this milestone gives us a chance to look at what the data can tell us about the API economy.
+The directory has seen new APIs added at a 30% increase over the previous four years signaling that the API economy remains strong.

 NVIDIA has released the Clara Deploy SDK to give developers a platform for designing and deploying AI-enabled medical imaging pipelines.
 The SDK provides a framework for defining application workflows and enables the creation of optimized AI models for medical imaging used in hospital systems.